-MEGS: Packaged in small, ruggedized containers, our Mobile Entertainment Gaming System (MEGS) provide entertainment options to troops in remote locations.
+MEGS: Packaged in small, ruggedized containers, our Mobile Entertainment Gaming System (MEGS) provides entertainment options to troops in remote locations.
 Within minutes of opening a MEGS box, troops are watching a movie or playing a video game.
 A tent is quickly transformed into a movie theater or game room - allowing those in harm's way a chance to relax and recharge.
-This year the USO introduced a new MEGS Light - a smaller, more compact version of the MEGS, ready for distribution to some of the most remote corners of the world.
-Nearly 40 MEGS have been distributed to troops throughout the world this year supporting more than 8,000 troops.
+Nearly 50 MEGS have been distributed to troops around the world this year supporting more than 10,000 troops.
 Most have been sent to Afghanistan, however, MEGS have also been sent to support units deployed to Australia, Guam, and the Philippines.